CarelessInternet/Ticketer/README.md

 ## Support
 [The Link to the Discord Server](https://discord.gg/kswKHpJeqC)

-## Running the Bot
+## Setup

 #### Getting the Files
 Obviously, you're gonna need the files to run anything.
 Get them by running `git clone https://github.com/CarelessInternet/Ticketer.git`

+#### Installing MySQL
+You're gonna need MySQL to run this bot, please find a tutorial on how to setup MySQL on your system if you don't have it, and come back when you are done

 #### Creating `.env` File
 In order to do anything with the bot, create a file named `.env` and add all necessary environment variables in the list labelled "Environment Variables."
 Don't forget to enable the Server Members and Presence Intent for your bot.
 #### Installing Dependencies
-Run the command `npm i` to install all dependencies
+Run the command `npm i` to install all dependencies.
+This is only needed once

 #### Creating MySQL Table
-If you haven't, install `mysql` on your system first.
-Run the command `npm run mysql` to create all necessary tables
+Run the command `npm run mysql` to create all necessary tables.
+This is only needed once

 #### Deploying Commands
-Run the command `npm run deploy` to deploy the commands
+Run the command `npm run deploy` to deploy the commands.
+This is only needed once if you're not adding new commands.
+If you are adding new commands, run this command when you have done so

 #### Running the Bot
 Run the command `npm start` to run the bot in a development environment.<br>